 System requirements for Valorant

-Although FPS boosting guides like this on how to increase fps in valorant can make you improve game performance, it’s important to know that you need to meet the Valorant System Requirements for you to properly and even potentially run Valorant in the first place because when you don’t meet even the minimum system requirements for Valorant, nothing can work majorly for you.
+Although, FPS boosting guides on how to increase fps in valorant can make you improve game performance, it’s also important to know that you need to meet the Valorant System Requirements for you to properly and even potentially run Valorant in the first place because when you don’t meet even the minimum system requirements for Valorant, nothing can work greatly for you.
 Riot Games has listed their System requirements for Valorant on their website at playvalorant.com or read below: